-15 Review Approval & Publication
+16 Review Approval & Publication

-- 15.1 The Whistleblowing Officer will review this policy in line with any updates to relevant legislation and/or relevant sector guidance. - 15.2 The Audit and Risk Committee is ultimately responsible for the approval of this policy.

-15.3 This policy will be published in on the Policies and Procedures page of the University's Website.
+- 16.1 The Whistleblowing Officer will review this policy in line with any updates to relevant legislation and/or relevant sector guidance. - 16.2 The Audit and Risk Committee is ultimately responsible for the approval of this policy. - 16.3 This policy will be published in on the Policies and Procedures page of the University's Website.

-16 Contacts
+17 Contacts

-Whistleblowing Officer Chief Operating Officer

-coo@cardiff.ac.uk

-coo-pa@cardiff.ac.uk

-Alternative Whistleblowing Officer Deputy Vice Chancellor

-(Unless the concern relates to the COO, all DeputyVC@cardiff.ac.uk

-concerns to be raised with COO in the first instance) DVC-PA@cardiff.ac.uk

-Chairperson of the Audit and Risk Committee Via secretary to Audit and Risk Committee:

-University Secretary and General Counsel

-Email: JainR27@Cardiff.ac.uk

-For advice on policy/procedure Compliance and Risk Team, University

-Secretary's Office

-Complianceandrisk@cardiff.c.uk

-Protect Helpline: 0203 117 2520

-(Independent whistleblowing charity) E-mail: whistle@pcaw.co.uk

-Website: www.pcaw.co.uk
+Whistleblowing Officer Chief Operating Officer & University Secretary coo@cardiff.ac.uk coo-pa@cardiff.ac.uk Alternative Whistleblowing Officer Provost & Deputy Vice-Chancellor (Unless the concern relates to the COO, DeputyVC@cardiff.ac.uk all concerns to be raised with COO in the first instance) DVC-PA@cardiff.ac.uk Chairperson of the Audit and Risk Via secretary to Audit and Risk Committee: Committee Email: HolbrookV@cardiff.ac.uk For advice on policy/procedure Compliance and Risk Team, University Secretary's Office Complianceandrisk@cardiff.ac.uk Protect Helpline: 0203 117 2520 (Independent whistleblowing charity) E-mail: whistle@pcaw.co.uk Website: www.pcaw.co.uk